Connect macOS to Linux via SSH

 AddressFamily inet

-Lines 1 – 5 are global options for any host, and lines 7 – 10 are for our specific SSH connection that we just created.
+Lines 1 - 5 are global options for any host, and lines 7 - 11 are for the specific SSH connection that I just created.
 You can read all about these SSH config options by doing man ssh_config.
 You can add additional host entries as needed.
-In addition to specifying our host name on line 7, we also created a short name, alias, for our host.
+In addition to specifying the host name on line 7, I also created a short name (altopl), which is an alias for my host.
 You can list one or more names/aliases on this line.
-Name them what ever you want to call them.
-The next line, HostName, specifies the routable name for your host.
+Name them whatever you want to call them.
+The next line, HostName, specifies the routable name for my Pair Networks host.

 Because I did not use the default identity file (id_ed25519), I set the IdentifyFile option.

-My Pair Networks host just supports IPv4 SSH access, so I specify that with the AddressFamily inet option.
+My Pair Networks host only supports IPv4 SSH access, so I specify that with the AddressFamily inet option.

 Install the ed25519 public key on the Linux Server

-Now, we are ready to install the public key on our Linux server.
+Now, I am ready to install the public key on my Linux server.
 Just run this command to install the public key on your Linux server:

 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed